 At Ballreich's, "ridged" and "groovy" do not apply.
 At this fourth-generation family-owned operation, chips are "marcelled."
 If you're wondering what the heck that means, you're not alone.
 The term refers to a 1920s hot-curled, wavy hairstyle that was popular when Fred and Ethel Ballreich first set up shop.

 Sterzing's chips are not only delicious, they're patriotic.
-An Iowa institution, the company is fanatical about limiting their recipe to three ingredients: potatoes, oil, and salt.
+An Iowa institution, the chip brand company is fanatical about limiting their recipe to three ingredients: potatoes, oil, and salt.
 As a result, they only offer one flavor.

 In fact, the only reason these chips made it out of Iowa was because Midwestern boys serving in Vietnam wrote Sterzing's to begin shipping their favorite snacks abroad so that they could enjoy a taste of home.
 Today, the brand still provides its chips to servicemen around the world.

 14. Better Made

 Better Made, founded in the first year of the Great Depression by a duo of Italian immigrants to the Motor City.
 Amazingly, over the years they have managed to outlast the majority of the 40 different chip outfits that were around at the time of Better Made's founding.

 Obviously, that means they're doing something right.
 Somehow, Better Made has managed to make the burnt, reject, 'rainbow' chips a covetable snack.
-Don't believe it, pick up a bag for yourself.
+Don't believe it, pick up a bag of this chip brand for yourself.